 Title: Electronic Navigational Chart

 Alternate Title: ENC

 Abstract: S-101 ENCs must be produced in accordance with the rules defined in the S-101 Product Specification.
-The S-101 Product specification contains all the information necessary to enable

-Hydrographic Offices to produce a consistent ENC, and manufacturers to use that data efficiently in an ECDIS to satisfy IMO Performance Standards for ECDIS.
+The S-101 Product specification contains all the information necessary to enable Hydrographic Offices to produce a consistent ENC, and manufacturers to use that data efficiently in an ECDIS to satisfy

+IMO Performance Standards for ECDIS.

-Topic Category: Transportation
+Topic Category: Transportation (ISO 19115 Domain Code 018)

-Geographic Description:
+Geographic Description: Areas specific to marine navigation.

-Spatial Resolution:

-An ENC dataset must carry values for minimum and maximum display scale.
+Spatial Resolution: An ENC dataset must carry values for minimum and maximum display scale.
 These define a scale range within which the dataset should be used.
 Values must be taken from the following table: